asiamina/A-Course-on-Digital-Forensics/README.md

 *	Windows, Linux, and Mac operating systems forensics
 *	Practicing digital forensics using real data

+## Learning Outcomes
+The following are the expected  learning  outcomes  of the course:
+* Masters  of Science Degree:
+1. Communicate effectively orally and in writing  (LO 1)
+2. Engage in life-long learning and self-critique  (LO 2)
+3. Function independently on self-directed projects or research where appropriate (LO 4 )
+* Doctor  of Philosophy  Degree:
+1. Graduates are expected  to communicate effectively orally and in writing  (LO 1 )
+2. Engage in life-long learning  and self-critique  (LO 2 ).
+3. Function in a multi-disciplinary, and culturally diverse environment with cross-functional teams (LO 3)

 ## Textbooks

 There are four sections, each would require a separate textbook.
 Here is the list of books used for each section: